 This month, I read John Green’s new novel, and oh my god I loved it so much.
 If you’ve read my review about it, you know just how much I’m in love with this book.

-Fact: My book is filled with post-its because all the lines in this novel are just too perfect.
+Fact: My copy is filled with post-its because all the lines in this novel are just too perfect.

 So I figured it was worth doing a post of my top 10 favorite quotes in this beautiful novel.
 Here they are: